 Always check your work!

 As a final precaution before we hook it to our LED controller and power supply.
-We are going to use our multi-meter and set it to continuity mode to check to see ground and any of the hot wires are connecting at all.
+We are going to use our multi-meter and set it to continuity mode to check to see the ground and any of the hot wires are connecting at all.
 This is super-important because between the grounding of the aluminum and the solder work of the wires the last thing we want is to have any shorts within our circuit.
 Also, there’s no excuse to NOT have a multi-meter as you could easily pick up a cheap one from a hardware store ranging anywhere from five to ten U.S. Dollars.

 Apologies for the terrible camera work while trying to capture this.
 But we placed our newly constructed project onto a table and powered it up.
 Letting the lights cycle from color to color for a solid 24 hours WITH supervision!
 This is called a burn-in test. we want to make sure that the aluminum is doing its job distributing heat and that none of the lights are burning out during this test.
-This picture is actually good because you could see that a few lights don’t look like they are working.
+This picture is good because you could see that a few lights don’t look like they are working.

 The deflection plate for our RGB LED Lights.

 The deflection plate is something we cut out using “Grandma’s Router” but you can use something like a RotoZip or a hand Rotary tool to accomplish the same task as well.
-The slots along the inside are engraved 1/8th of an inch with 2 inch spacing to match the zip-ties that wrap about the aluminum extrusion that we added for support.
-Finally. we placed two quarter inch holes into the foam where the machine screws are going to go through and bolt into the lighting system.
+The slots along the inside are engraved 1/8th of an inch with 2-inch spacing to match the zip-ties that wrap about the aluminum extrusion that we added for support.
+Finally. we placed two quarter-inch holes into the foam where the machine screws are going to go through and bolt into the lighting system.

 Optional – Aluminum tape:

 The first thing we did was getting a nut into the aluminum.
 This involved us using a carbide sanding disc as the nut didn’t want to immediately go into the aluminum.
-Of course we could’ve bought the official Fastek nuts that fit right into the slots and saved ourselves a world of headaches but where is the fun in that?
+Of course, we could’ve bought the official Fastek nuts that fit right into the slots and saved ourselves a world of headaches but where is the fun in that?
 Then, we tuck the wires away as neat as we could and proceed with drilling our hole into the dry-wall and placing a plastic stud where our screw will go into.
 We wouldn’t recommend just dropping a screw into a wall without that plastic stud because it could fall out from the weight.
 Finally, we placed out foam board plating on and we are done!
 Easy peasy!
 As for the piss poor cable management well!
 That’s the perils of living in an apartment complex where you can’t embed power supplies into the walls or rig an AC Outlet just behind your lighting.

 Would we recommend this project as a cost savings over simplifying buying a Phillips LED bulb?
 No!
-If I had to actually pay for the scrap aluminum as well as the power supplies combined with all of the equipment to put it all together that I didn’t already have.
+If I had to pay for the scrap aluminum as well as the power supplies combined with all of the equipment to put it all together that I didn’t already have.
 We would say this would be a terrible investment to add RBG level aesthetics into your house!
 However, it does make it unique and original to us as we were the ones who built it.

-This is excellent because since we’re not only using the aluminum for structure we’re also using it to extract heat away from the LEDs.
+This is excellent because since we’re not only using the aluminum for the structure we’re also using it to extract heat away from the LEDs.
 This will give us a far longer life then those which simply string them up in their grocery store.
-Anyhow this little project took us less then a day and it actually took more time to write this up then it did for us to actually do it!
+Anyhow this little project took us less than a day and it took more time to write this up than it did for us to do it!
 If it inspires you to make your own LED lighting system for setting that special mood awesome.
 If you think it sucks then great!
 I know for a fact there’s better interior designers out there which can give you the aesthetic of wanting to put your Peloton training cycle underneath your lights.
 But this is fine for us.